milosdavidovic/blog.io/_posts/2018-02-21-angular-routing.markdown

 let foo = this.activatedRoute.snapshot.queryParams['foo'];
 ```

-This way we are retrieving query parameter named foo from out route and setting its value to the local variable.
+This way we are retrieving query parameter named _foo_ from our route and setting its value to the local variable.

 If there is a chance that query parameter will change while we have the same component loaded and we what to store the latest value in our foo variable, we need to subscribe to the queryParameter observable: